Benniphx/configs/README.md

 # asyrjasalo/configs

-Install CLI only:
+Install CLI features only:

     git clone git@github.com:asyrjasalo/configs.git && configs/install_cli.sh

-To install also XFCE configs and fonts:
+To also install XFCE configs and fonts (on GNU/Linux only):

     install_ui.sh

+To also install brew and apps:

+    install_apps.sh

 To also set brew installed zsh as the user's default shell: